 NYU Grossman School of Medicine trains future physicians with an innovative, flexible MD degree curriculum known as the Curriculum for the 21st Century, or C21.
-Our program enables students to master the skills necessary to succeed in medicine and provides opportunities to customize their studies at designated points in their training.
+Our program enables students to master the knowledge and skills necessary to succeed in medicine and provides opportunities to customize their studies at designated points in their training.